How to break a habit

 Like not picking up our phones when we hear a notification tick in or not reaching for some sweets when we feel bored.

-Curiosity can thereby help reduce the power of an unwanted habit.
+Curiosity can thereby help reduce the power of an unhelpful habit.

 So when noticing a habit (Step 1), I can focus my attention on the sensations - thoughts, feelings and bodily sensations - it’s made of and observe how they may come and go (Step 2).